lamberta/devkit-doc/api/math.md

 2. `count {number} = arr.length`
 3. Return: `{number}`

 Compute the sample standard deviation of the values in `array`.
 Count is an optional parameter which specifies the number of elements to use in the calculation.
 By default, the entire array is used.

-**Examples**

 ~~~
 array.stddev([1,2,3,4,5])   => 1.5811388300841898
 array.stddev([1,2,3,4,5],2) => 0.7071067811865476
 ~~~

 ### array.shuffle (array [, seed])